Hoang-Long2012/pipeline-toolkit/README.md

 Unlike `run()`, this method:

 - does not create a worker thread
-- does not modify the worker thread or pipeline execution state
+- does not modify pipeline execution state
 - does not store the result in `results`
 - does not store exceptions in `errors`
 - allows exceptions to propagate to the caller